ukoloff/win-ca/README.md

 in the said folder.
 It contains all root certificates in PEM format concatenated together.
-It can also be used by most cryptography software.
+It can also be used by most cryptographic software.
 In particular, `OpenSSL` will take it into account if one say
 ```cmd
 set SSL_CERT_FILE = %SSL_CERT_DIR%\roots.pem